Security-Onion-Solutions/securityonion-docs/elastic-features.rst

 Elastic Features
 ================

 Many folks have asked if they could switch from the open source version of the Elastic Stack to the Features version licensed under the Elastic license.
-Here's how:
+Starting with our Elastic 6.8.2 release, we have a script called ``so-elastic-features`` that will walk you through this.
+If you want to do this manually, you can do the following:

 - First, please review the Elastic Features license: https://github.com/elastic/elasticsearch/blob/6.7/licenses/ELASTIC-LICENSE.txt